Tailor-made Tour 14 days from £3200 per person

 Fly overnight from the UK to Hanoi, via Bangkok.

 On arrival in Hanoi, you’ll be met by your driver and guide and escorted to your hotel for a two-night stay.
-Spend the rest of the day recovering, perhaps venturing out later for dinner at the 1901 Sofitel Regent Metropole – the High Temple of retro Indochina elegance.
+Spend the rest of the day recovering, perhaps venturing out later for dinner at the Sofitel Legend Metropole Hanoi – the High Temple of retro Indochina elegance.

 Today, enjoy a full day of sightseeing.
 In the morning, start at the exquisite Temple of Literature and Ho Chi Minh’s Mausoleum.
 After lunch, explore the city’s atmospheric old quarter, before attending a performance of traditional Vietnamese water puppetry in the evening.